01732 360 095

 Saying this however, ground gas and contamination is an expansive subject and can be quite different to the waterproofing industry.

-British Standard 8102:2009 is the ‘Code of practice for protection of below ground structures against water from the ground’, and it defines three “Grades” of waterproofing depending on the desired internal environment:
+British Standard 8102:2022 is the ‘Code of practice for protection of below ground structures against water ingress’, and it defines three “Grades” of waterproofing depending on the desired internal environment:

 The British Standard also outlines three “Types” of waterproofing system that can be used, either standalone or in combination, in order to achieve these Grades: